 Can I use dry beans?

-Before making the soup, add 1 cup of dry beans and 4 cups of water to the Instant Pot.
-Cook on manual high pressure for 25 minutes.
-When the beans finish cooking, set them aside and follow the recipe accordingly.
+Before starting the chili, rinse and drain the beans in a colander.
+Add one cup of dry beans and four cups of water to the Instant Pot.
+Seal the lid and cook on high pressure for 25 minutes.
+Once done, remove the beans, set them aside, and proceed with the recipe.

 More Instant Pot Recipes: